gaurav1981/AFImagePager/README.md

-## KIImagePager
+## AFImagePager

 This UIView Subclass is used to present Images loaded from the Web and is inspired from foursquare's Image Slideshow.
-For async load of the Images SDWebImage is used, this has been added as a git Submodule.
-To initialize and checkout this Submodule after you clone the KIImagePager repository please do the following:
+For async load of the Images AFNetworking is used, this has been added as a git Submodule.
+To initialize and checkout this Submodule after you clone the AFImagePager repository please do the following:

 ```objective-c
 git submodule update --init --recursive